Les Houches: Skiing

 The Les Houches pistes are regularly used for international events, most notably the 'Kandahar' run, which is used annually for the Men's Downhill World Cup Ski Championships.
 Les Houches provides a training ground for the French National Ski Team and the Ski Club of Great Britain.
 The skiing area consists of one international black run, 12 red runs, five blue runs, and four green runs as well as cross-country trails and two snow parks.
 It is served by one cable car (Bellevue), one gondola lift (Prarion), eight chair lifts (all four-person), three drag lifts, a rope pull and a moving carpet, as well as two further drag lifts in the "Le Tourchet" village-centre ski area.

 Extensive artificial snow coverage is provided by a new network of 67 snow canons covering 19 hectares.
 There are nursery slopes at Le Tourchet in the centre of the village itself, a Jardin du Neige for very young children skiers next to Lac de Chavants, and a new nursery area at the top of the Prarion lift.

 École de Physique des Houches

-The village is home to a famous physics summer school (the École de Physique des Houches), founded by Cécile DeWitt-Morette.
+The village is home to a famous physics summer school (the Les Houches School of Physics), founded by Cécile DeWitt-Morette.
 It has been attended by two dozen Nobel prize laureates, either as teachers or as students before they received their prizes.
 Additionally, the Les Houches Accords, which are important in high energy physics, were written here.